adamhnielsen/final_project/EDLD651_Final_Presentation.md

 Heidi
 ======================================================
 **Challenges**
-- Gaining confidence in "R" in general:
+- Gaining confidence in "R" in general
 - No prior knowledge of R
 - Supplemented tutorials w/apps Enki and Programming Hub for foundational knowledge
-- Used "scan" package for anticipated data graphs for dissertation proposal

 ***